lcolladotor/derfinderExample/README.md

 The coverage information was processed using __derfinder2__ and prepared for downstream analyses.

 First, the un-filtered coverage was saved in [derCoverageInfo](https://github.com/lcolladotor/derfinderExample/tree/master/derCoverageInfo) as `fullCov.Rdata`.
-This can be useful later on for making coverage plots to evaluate whether visually whether the method is picking up sensible regions.
+This can be useful later on for making coverage plots to visually inspect whether the method is picking up sensible regions.

 Second, the filtered coverage was saved in [derCoverageInfo](https://github.com/lcolladotor/derfinderExample/tree/master/derCoverageInfo) separately for each chromosome in `chr*CovInfo.Rdata`.